Mxs2019/yext-answers-react/README.md

 console.log(state.visibleSearchTerm);
 ```

-State is global and show be used to render the search components.State is readonly.
+State is global and show be used to render the search components.

+> State is READONLY.
+To manipulate state you should use the `actions` below.

 **Global State**